How Do Students Enter the Program?

 study and community life with social action in that

-take part in the Freshman Community, entering freshmen
+take part in the First-year Community, entering students

 in high school.
 Since participation is limited, we strongly

-urge students to apply as soon as possible.
+urge students to apply early - beginning in January.
 Applications

-received after May 1will be considered as places become
+received after April 22nd will be considered as places become

 available.
 Apply Now!